Child….”You drive me crazy!” “You are such a brat!” “You never listen to me!”

-Is our child “driving us crazy” or do we have a million and one things on our mind?
-Is our child a “BRAT” or having a really tough time with something, maybe they are tired, hungry, getting sick, or needing to reconnect, take a breather etc…?
+Is your child a “BRAT” or having a really tough time with something, maybe they are tired, hungry, getting sick, or needing to reconnect, take a breather etc…?

--Stop picking at the little things and instead look at all the positives and great thing your child does well.
+3. Stop picking at the little things and instead look at all the positives and great thing your child does well.

--Double check your expectations – is what you want really developmentally feasible?
+5. Double check your expectations – is what you want really developmentally feasible?

 So what is challenging you lately?

-Peace & Be Well.
+Peace & Be Well

 - Positive Parenting: How to Follow Through With Limits - August 5, 2014